 Skip to contents

-Computes the influence function for the Gini coefficient, useful for variance estimation in complex survey designs.
-The function implements the linearization approach described in Langel and Tillé (2013) .
+Computes the influence function for the Gini coefficient, useful for variance estimation and linearization in complex survey designs Langel and Tillé (2013) .

 Usage